coreos/fedora-coreos-streams/ISSUE_TEMPLATE/testing.md

 In the future, the signing part will be integrated in the build job and the OSTree commit import will be integrated in the release job.

 - [ ] Open an issue on https://pagure.io/releng similar to https://pagure.io/releng/issue/8578 to ask for the artifacts to be signed and OSTree commit to be imported
+- [ ] Post a link to the issue as a comment in this issue
 - [ ] Wait for releng to process the request
 - [ ] Verify that the image artifact signatures are present and have the right ACL, e.g.: